Accounting Schools in Vermont

 4. Pass the Uniform CPA Examination.

-The American Institute of Certified Public Accountants (AICPA) Uniform CPA Exam is a license requirement for CPAs in all 50 states.
+The AICPA Uniform CPA Exam is a license requirement for CPAs in all 50 states.
 The Vermont Board of Public Accountancy uses the National Association of State Boards of Accountancy (NASBA) to process applications to the Uniform CPA Exam.
 Prospective licensees who are ready to take the exam may begin the application process through the NASBA website.
-All four sections of the exam must be passed with a score of at least 75 within an 18-month rolling period.
+All four sections of the exam must be passed within a 30-month rolling period.
 In Vermont, students who do not yet have a bachelor’s degree and who have not yet met the 150-hour requirement for licensure may sit for the CPA Exam as long as they have completed at least 120 hours of college-level education with 30 semester hours of coursework including:

 5. Apply for a license.